oVirt/vdsm/README.md

   posting the patch to gerrit.

-- Verifying the patch by checking that the Jenkins build produced a correct set of rpm's with the correct version.
+- Verifying the patch by checking that the Jenkins build produced a correct set of RPMs with the correct version.

 - Merging the patch (no review needed).